Amir-jpg-png/ToDo-CLI/docs/content/blog/colors.md

 ---
 title: "Colors"
 description: "Adding colored output to our CLI using ANSI escape codes."
-summary: "We added colored terminal output to make our CLI more user-friendly."
+summary: "Ad prommissed we added colored terminal output to make our CLI more user-friendly.
+A versioning system wasn't introduced yet but this can count as version 1.1"
 date: 2025-08-11T00:30:35+02:00
 lastmod: 2025-08-11T00:30:35+02:00
 draft: false